bg4407/AMAZON-MARKETPLACE-E-COMMERCE-PLATFORM-/docs/DesignDoc.md

 ![Replace with your ViewModel Tier class diagram 1, etc.](ViewModel-Tier.png)

 ### **Model Tier**
-**Need:** Acts as a Java representation of a single need and its attributes.
+- **Need:** Acts as a Java representation of a single need and its attributes.
 Works in tandem with NeedFileDAO and NeedController such that needs are loaded from the underlying storage into Need instances.

 - **Helper:** Acts as a Java representation for a single Helper, its data, and its Funding Basket.
 Works in tandem with HelperController and HelperFileDAO to load Helpers and their funding baskets from the underlying storage into Helper instances.

+- **Feedback:** Acts as a Java representation of a single feedback message and its attributes.
+Works in tandem with FeedbackFileDAO and FeedbackController such that feedback messages are loaded from the underlying storage into Feedback instances.

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View